refinedev/refine/documentation/docs/ui-integrations/ant-design/components/filter-dropdown/index.md

 when the `event` is:

 - `"value"`: It converts the `selectedKeys` to Dayjs objects to be used in the `<DatePicker.RangePicker />` component.
-- `"onChange"`, It converts the Dayjs objects to ISO 8601 string format to be used in the Refine(data-provider, snycWithLocation etc.) filter.
+- `"onChange"`, It converts the Dayjs objects to ISO 8601 string format to be used in the Refine(data-provider, syncWithLocation etc.) filter.

 ```ts
 import type {